 Apart from the Mathrubhumi daily, the Mathrubhumi Group also has several other publications.
 These publications include:

-* An opportunities publication named Thozhilvartha (started on 18th July, 1992);
+An job opportunities publication named Thozhilvartha (started on 18th July, 1992);

-* There is an online publication of Mathrubhumi and a separate section for pre-primary/lower primary kids, called Mathrubhumi Minnaminni as well as Mathrubhumi Cartoon Plus.
+A separate section for pre-primary/lower primary kids, called Mathrubhumi Minnaminni as well as Mathrubhumi Cartoon Plus;

 Mathrubhumi has already established itself as one of the largest circulated newspapers in Kerala, by the course of time.
 The newspaper has also gained significant recognition among the Keralites of all parts of the society.
 It is referred to as one of the most powerful Malayalam language newspapers as well.